masolimano/maneage/README.md

      necessary for your research to the pipeline based on the example above.

- - **Delete this `README.md`**: `README.md` is designed for this template, not your reproduction pipeline.
-So to avoid later confusion, delete it from your own repository (you may want to keep a copy outside for the notes and discussions below until you are familiar with it).
+ - **Delete `README.md`**: This `README.md` is designed for this template, not your reproduction pipeline.
+So to avoid later confusion, delete it from your own repository.
+You may want to keep a copy outside for the notes and discussions below until you are sufficiently familiar with it and don't need it any more.

- - **Initiate a new Git repo**: You don't want to mix the history of this template reproduction pipeline with your own reproduction pipeline.
+ - **Initiate a new Git repo**: You probably don't want to mix the history of this template reproduction pipeline with your own reproduction pipeline.
 You have already made some small changes in the previous step, so let's re-initiate history before continuing.
 But before doing that, keep the output of `git describe` in a place and write it in